robertorreis/deepsecurity/README.md

 # deepsecurity_agentinstall
-Playbook Ansible for Deep Security agent install.
+Playbook Ansible for Deep Security.

-This playbook can be use with script install files or agent package.
+This playbook can be adapted for any environment.

-In this playbook the example is for script install.

-Its possible changed as for example download the agent from the Trend Micro website and install or get the agent in a directory.